 It’s really OK to phone up and say, ‘I don’t think it was fair.”
 It’s not court; you don’t have to turn up with your ‘heads of claim’, you don’t have to write a fancy letter.
 Tell us your story and we will do the rest.

-Make sure you include a paragraph about having only just found out you could complain if some of the loans are more than 6 years old.
+You can just copy in what you said in your complaint to the lender.
+Add more details, for example, if you disagree with what the lender replied to you.
+Include a paragraph about having only just found out you could complain if some of the loans are more than 6 years old.

-If you have your bank statements, it is a good idea to attach these to your complaint.
+- bank statements if you have them.
 Ideally you want statements from 3 months before your first loan until the last loan was repaid or you defaulted on it.
 This strengthens your case, showing how unaffordable the loans were.
-You can still get bank statements even if your account is closed – if you don’t have them, start the process of getting them now, don’t wait until they are needed!Also attach a copy of your Noddle credit report.
+You can still get bank statements even if your account is closed – if you don’t have them, start the process of getting them now, don’t wait until FOS asks for them.

 You will normally be contacted within a couple of weeks and asked for a copy of your credit record and your bank statements if you haven’t sent these.
 If you have sent these on one complaint, then when you complain about a different lender they will use the ones they already have.

-After this initial contact your case will wait for the lender to send FOS your case file and then wait to be picked up by an adjudicator who will make a decision on it.
-That won’t happen until the payday lender has replied – typically it is between 4-6 months at the moment.
+After this initial contact, your case will wait for the lender to send FOS your case file and then wait to be picked up by an adjudicator who will make a decision on it.
+That won’t happen until the payday lender has replied – typically it is between 2-5 months at the moment.

 The Financial Ombudsman has a two-stage process.
-Most cases are settled by the adjudicator but about 10% go to the send “Ombudsman” stage, see What happens at the Financial Ombudsman for details.
+Most cases are settled by the first “adjudicator” stage but about 10% go to the second “Ombudsman” stage, see What happens at the Financial Ombudsman for details.

 A few problem cases

-- if you are bankrupt now or have been bankrupt in the past – any refund will go to the Official Receiver, not you.
+- if you are bankrupt now or have been bankrupt in the past – any refund would go to the Official Receiver.

-- if you are in an IVA as refunds will go to your IVA firm not to you.
-If your IVA has finished the refund may still be sent to your old IVA firm or it may be sent to you.
+- if you are in an IVA, as refunds will go to your IVA firm not to you.
+If your IVA has finished the refund may still be sent to your old IVA firm.

 - if you are in a DRO now, getting a refund may mean your DRO is cancelled!